What you will make:

 numbers.
 After the last hole, tuck under the yarn ends on the back.

-Refer to numbering schemes below to sew stitch designs across the
+Refer to the numbering schemes below to sew stitched designs across the

 other three Fun Sewing Cards.
 What other designs can you create?